Propagation Server Reference Documentation

 - The server receives transactions through various protocols (UDP6 multicast, HTTP, gRPC).

-- Transactions are validated to ensure they are not coinbase transactions and are in the extended format.
+- Transactions are validated to ensure they are not coinbase transactions (coinbase transactions are rejected).

 - Valid transactions are stored in the transaction store using their chain hash as the key.

-- Transactions are sent to the validator either via Kafka or HTTP (for large transactions) for further processing.
+- Transactions are sent to the validator either via Kafka (for normal-sized transactions) or HTTP (for large transactions exceeding Kafka message size limits) for further processing.

 UDP6 Multicast Listening